 If you are experimenting with your wireless network and looking for ways to increase efficiency, you may wonder how to limit data usage on a router.
 The best and brightest routers, after all, always include robust settings pages that allow for all kinds of adjustments.
 Can you limit data usage and how is it done?
 Keep reading to find out.

 The biggest reason to limit data usage is to increase security.
 In other words, if hackers are on your network looking to download large amounts of data, they will be capped out after a while.
 Another reason is to simply increase efficiency and increase your overall Internet speed.
 Limiting data usage can also have a positive impact on range, but not as much as learning how a Wi-Fi range extender works.
+Consequently, turning off the router firewall or disabling IPV 6 on your router can make you a target for hackers.

 You can also simply change the network name and password to limit data usage.